minibolt-guide/minibolt/guide/system/remote-access.md

 * Windows, 2 options:

   * Putty [64-bit x86](https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe) or [32-bit x86](https://the.earth.li/~sgtatham/putty/latest/w32/putty.exe) version depending on your OS architecture and start it.
-Src: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
+[Soucer](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

-    * On the session left to tag, type in "Hostname (or IP address)" box, `temp@192.168.x.xx` port `22` to the left box.
-Click on `Open`, type your password [A]
+    * On the session left to tag, type in the "Hostname (or IP address)" box, `temp@192.168.x.xx` port `22` to the left box.
+Click on `Open`, type your `password [A]`

   * MobaXterm [Portable edition](https://download.mobatek.net/2232022120824733/MobaXterm_Portable_v22.3.zip) or [Installer edition](https://download.mobatek.net/2232022120824733/MobaXterm_Installer_v22.3.zip) version depending of you want to install it permanently or not.
-Src: https://mobaxterm.mobatek.net/
+[Source](https://mobaxterm.mobatek.net/)

     * Start MobaXterm, 2 options:

       * If you want to save the session for later: on the top menu, click on "Session" -> "New session" -> Select "SSH"
-        * Enter MiniBolt IP address (192.168.x.xx), check "specify username" and enter to the right "temp", keep port "22" selected to the right, click on "OK", button
+        * Enter MiniBolt IP address (192.168.x.xx), check "specify username" and enter to the right "temp", keep port "22" selected to the right, click on the "OK", button

-    * Otherwise, select on the dashboard "Start local terminal" button and type directly on terminal `ssh temp@192.168.x.xxx`
+      * Otherwise, select on the dashboard the "Start local terminal" button and type directly on terminal `ssh temp@192.168.x.xxx`

 * MacOS and Linux:

   * From the native terminal, type: `ssh temp@192.168.x.xxx`
-  * Use Putty, simply from the native terminal type `sudo apt install putty` and start it typing `putty`, follow the same Putty instructions as before for Windows.
+  * Use Putty, simply from the native terminal type `sudo apt install putty` and start it by typing `putty`, follow the same Putty instructions as before for Windows.

 📝 Note, connection details: